AbramiucAndrei/Real_Estate_App_FutureUp_Project/README.md

                       aspectRatio: 4/3,
                       viewportFraction: 0.5,
                       enlargeCenterPage: true,
-                      initialPage: widget.imgPathIndex // in order to show the image coresponding to the AD when clicking on it
+                      initialPage: widget.imgPathIndex // in order to show the image coresponding
-                    )
+                                                      //to the AD when clicking on it )
 ```